Macedonians of Croatia

 Macedonians in Croatia refers to the group of ethnic Macedonians who reside in Croatia.
 According to the official census of 2011, there are 4,138 ethnic Macedonians in Croatia.

 Macedonians are recognised as an autochthonous national minority, and as such they elect a special representative to the Croatian Parliament, shared with members of four other national minorities.

 Migration

-Macedonians had been migrating to Croatia since SFR Yugoslavia.
+Macedonians have been migrating to Croatia since the time of the SFR Yugoslavia.
 Early migration was primarily of Macedonians from a rural background.
-These migrants have been joined by many newer business migrants who have come to Croatia for the opportunities offered.
-Many settled in the national capital Zagreb, and the Istria region.
-Macedonian communities can be also found in larger towns such as Osijek, Pula, and Zadar.
+These migrants have been joined by newer business migrants who have come to Croatia for the opportunities offered.
+Many settled in the national capital, Zagreb, and the Istria region.
+Macedonian communities can also be found in larger towns such as Osijek, Pula, and Zadar.

 Culture

 Macedonian memorial in the krypt of the Đakovo Cathedral.

 The main Macedonian cultural association in Croatia is the Macedonian Community in Republic of Croatia (Zajednica Makedonaca u Republici Hrvatskoj).
 It was founded in 1992 and it branches over six other smaller organisations from the major cities where Macedonians reside.
 The Cultural associations are as follows; KUD-Ohridski Biser from Zagreb, KUD-Makedonija from Split, KUD-Biljana from Zadar, KUD-Brak Miladinov from Osijek, KUD-Ilinden from Rijeka and KUD-Kočo Racin from Pula.

 The associations encourage traditional Macedonian folklore and customs from the motherland.
 They also encourage the upkeep of Macedonian heritage, language and traditions in Croatia.

 A lectorate in Macedonian language was established at the University of Rijeka in 2008.